tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 I discovered very quickly that would have to choose a "site type" before I could get much further.

-> There are three types of GitHub Pages sites: project, user, and organization.
+> There are three types of GitHub Pages sites: project, user, and organisation.
 > Project sites are connected to a specific project hosted on GitHub, such as
 > a JavaScript library or a recipe collection.
-User and organization sites are
+User and organisation sites are
 > connected to a specific GitHub account.

 This distinction is repeated constantly throughout the documentation, so once